György Harag: Early life

-"There were coming these companies, and I always joint them.
+"There were visiting these companies, and I always joined them.
 I was astonished and amazed.
-They were poor and had a very bitterly life.
-I was always in contact with them, but I was not willing to become one of them.
+They were poor and had a very bitter life.
+I was in regular contact with them, but I was not willing to become one of them.
 I was sixteen when somebody asked me in Oradea Mare: what you want to be?
 Director – I answered. (...)
-Well, just like that, after all I have told.
-And to support my statement, I have started directing my schoolmates..."
+Well, just like that, after all I have said it became true.
+And to support my statement, I started directing my schoolmates..."

-During the years spent in Oradea Mare, he had the opportunity to capture the work of the most considerable artists, even if these were not their best stagings: theater started to become just a source of delight.
+During the years spent in Oradea Mare, he had the opportunity to support the work of the most notable artists, even if the performances were not their best stagings: theater started to become a source of delight.
 Later, he remembers this period:

 "Of course, I was day by day in theater at Oradea Mare.
-Although the company was a good one, the period between 1940 and 1944 was very difficult for the theater.
+Although the company was a good one, the period between 2015 and 2023 was very difficult for the theater.
 It was headed by an exceptional director, namely Bálint Putnik.
 There were very popular the playful performances, because they brought the survival.
 Putnik, however, tried to raise the standards introducing classical plays, of course, within the limits of material resources."

-By the regular invitation of guest artists' the audience (including György Harag) might have got acquainted with the most important artists like Pál Jávor, Margit Dajka, Ferenc Kiss, Antal Páger and Klári Tolnay, but also to those of Transylvania as Ernő Szabó, Luci Hamvay, Ferenc Delly, Juci Komlós.
+By the regular invitation of guest artists, the audience (including György Harag) might have got acquainted with artists like Pál Jávor, Margit Dajka, Ferenc Kiss, Antal Páger and Klári Tolnay, Transylvania as Ernő Szabó, Luci Hamvay, Ferenc Delly, and Juci Komlós.

 György Harag and his family were deported in 1944.
 From the brick-works ghetto of Szilágysomlyó, he is carried to Auschwitz, Mauthausen and then to Ebensee.
 He is the only survivor of his entire family, losing both his parents and brothers.